Goodie Ibru

-Goodie Minabo Ibru (born 11 May 1942) is a Nigerian businessman, hotelier and former president of the Nigerian Stock Exchange.
+Goodie Minabo Ibru (born 11 May 1942) is a Nigerian lawyer and businessman who founded Ikeja Hotel Plc, a major Nigerian hospitality company.
+He served as president of the Nigeria Stock Exchange from 1997 to 2000.

 Early life and education

-Goodie Ibru was born on 11 May 1942 to Peter Ibru and chief Janet Ibru.
-He is the brother of Michael Ibru founder of the Ibru Organization, a major Conglomerate.
-Goodie obtained his primary school leaving certificate from Yaba Methodist school, Yaba and later went to Ibadan Grammar School, Ibadan.
+Ibru was born on 11 May 1942 to Chief Peter Ibru and Janet Ibru.
+He obtained his primary school leaving certificate from Yaba Methodist school, Yaba and later went to Ibadan Grammar School, Ibadan.

 He proceeded to the Holborn College of Law, University of London and graduated LLB (London) in 1965.
 He was called to the inner temple of the English Bar in 1966 and enrolled at the Supreme Court of Nigeria as Solicitor and Advocate in 1968, after which he founded the law firm G.M Ibru & Co where he was principal partner.